 How do I register my child?

-Registration will begin in late August, and will extend through October 1 for grades 3-6.
+Registration will begin in early September, and will extend through October 1 for grades 3-6.
 For grades 7-12, the deadline will extend to one week after school team tryouts have concluded, in approximately mid-November.